trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 ==============================

 A system access control plugin enforces authorization at a global level, before any connector level authorization.
-You can either use one of the built-in plugins in Presto, or provide your own by following the guidelines in :doc:`/develop/system-access-control`.
+You can use one of the built-in plugins in Presto, or provide your own by following the guidelines in :doc:`/develop/system-access-control`.

+Multiple system access control implementations may be configured at once using the ``access-control.config-files`` configuration property.
+It should contain a comma separated list of the access control property files to use (rather than the default ``etc/access-control.properties``).

 Presto offers three built-in plugins:

 ================================================== ============================================================
 Plugin Name                                        Description